Personal Injury Cases with Corresponding Criminal Cases

 If a criminal matter results in a conviction, the victim of the crime has the right to recover financial compensation for some types of financial losses.
 The payments the defendant must pay are called restitution.
 Restitution covers financial losses like medical bills, costs of psychological treatment, and compensation for the fair value of damaged property.

 In a civil injury case, there are more damages available to a victim.
-In addition to all of the restitution possible in a criminal matter, in an injury case, the victim can ask for compensation for emotional distress, physical suffering, replacement household services, and more.
+In addition to all of the restitution possible in a criminal matter, in an injury case, the victim can ask for compensation for physical suffering, replacement household services, and more.
 It’s important not to assume that a criminal proceeding can result in the same financial compensation that a victim can receive by bringing a personal injury case.

 Differences in the Statute of Limitations